 Driving with low tire pressure can damage the tire sidewall and require the tire to be replaced.

-It is essential to inflate the tires to the recommended pressure, which for most cars, is 35 PSI.
-To find out the recommended tire pressure for your vehicle, open the driver’s door or the fuel door, and you will see a sticker that shows the recommended tire pressure.
+It is essential to inflate the tires to the recommended pressure, which, for most cars, is 35 PSI.
+To find out the recommended tire pressure for your vehicle, open the driver’s or fuel door, and you will see a sticker showing the recommended tire pressure.